easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Direct Sales (Starting Week 1)**
 - Target: Fast-growing companies (100-1000 employees)
 - Positioning: "VS Code is free, but costs you in productivity.
 GitHub Codespaces is expensive and limited.
-Q-IDE is 5x cheaper and 10x better."
+Top Dog is 5x cheaper and 10x better."
 - Approach: Free trial (1 week) → case study → long-term contract
 - Goal: 50 enterprise customers by Month 3

 **Sales Messaging:**
 ```
-Traditional Pitch: "Q-IDE is a cloud IDE"
+Traditional Pitch: "Top Dog is a cloud IDE"
-New Pitch: "Q-IDE is VS Code + GitHub Copilot + 4 other tools + more features for 1/3 the price"
+New Pitch: "Top Dog is VS Code + GitHub Copilot + 4 other tools + more features for 1/3 the price"

 Traditional Pitch: "We have an AI marketplace"
 New Pitch: "Copilot locked you into 1 LLM.
 We let you choose from 53.